 Kenneth Hartman, of Waterloo, Ill., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-Hartman is a fifth-generation farmer, who operates a grain farm along with his wife, Anita, and mother, Joann.
+Hartman is a fifth-generation farmer, who operates a grain farm along with his wife, Anita, mother, Joann, and daughter, Amanda.
 Together, they have also raised specialty crops such as tofu soybeans and white corn, while acting as early adopters of precision farming technologies.
 His daughters Alexis and Ashley are both currently in college.

 Prior to joining the Corn Board, he served as chairman of the Market Access Action Team, vice chairman of the Public Policy Action Team and as a member of the Biotechnology Working Group and Research and Business Development Action Team.

 On the state level, Hartman is a past president of the Illinois Corn Growers Association and past chairman of the Illinois Corn Marketing Board.
 He also previously served as a member of the Corn Vision 2020 Steering Committee and chairman of Corn Vision 2020’s Production and Environment Committee.

 Founded in 1957, the National Corn Growers Association represents approximately 40,000 dues-paying corn growers and the interests of more than 300,000 farmers who contribute through corn checkoff programs in their states.
 NCGA and its 50 affiliated state associations and checkoff organizations work together to help protect and advance corn growers’ interests.